sacry-/sacry-.github.io/_posts/2017-07-29-3-docker-and-machine-learning.md

 ### Wrap up

 In this post I have shown how to use basic Docker to setup a machine learning environment.
-We then applied the environment to run a very basic algorithm called RandomForest.
+We then applied the environment to run a very basic algorithm called Random forest.
 We did not optimize anything and just randomly hoped to improve results.
-Todays state of the art models in classifying something like the positions Long short-term memory (LSTM) networks, convolutional neural networks (CNN) or attention based networks (Transformer), do amazingly great on the tasks.
+Todays state of the art models in classifying something like texttual positions, Long short-term memory (LSTM) networks, convolutional neural networks (CNN) or attention based networks (Transformer), do amazingly great on the tasks.
 There is always room for improvement!

 ### Sources